Curved Page Divider

 Resources for Online Child Safety

-Lots of educational programs and public information campaigns are continuing to offer advice to families, schools, and communities about online safety for children.
-These offer adults a better understanding of the dangers of online exploitation and give practical ways to prevent it, without just being about frightening people.
+Many educational programs and public information campaigns continue to offer advice to families, schools, and communities about online safety for children.
+These offer adults a better understanding of the dangers of online exploitation and practical ways to prevent it, without just scaring people.

-Parents are encouraged to be vigilant, watch what's happening online, and regularly learn about the apps and platforms their kids are using.
+Parents are encouraged to be vigilant, monitor what's happening online, and stay up to date on the apps and platforms their kids use.
 Reporting anything that looks suspicious and being able to spot early warning signs are also important for keeping children safe.

 Families can report anything they suspect of being online exploitation or abuse to the Know2Protect Tipline on 833-591-5669 or the National Center for Missing and Exploited Children CyberTipline.